technocrat/CensusACS.jl/docs/src/index.md

-# ACS.jl Documentation
+# CensusACS.jl Documentation

-Welcome to the documentation for ACS.jl, a Julia package for retrieving data from the U.S. Census Bureau's American Community Survey (ACS) API.
+Welcome to the documentation for CensusACS.jl, a Julia package for retrieving data from the U.S. Census Bureau's American Community Survey (ACS) API.

 ## Overview

-ACS.jl provides a simple and robust interface to access American Community Survey data through the Census Bureau's API.
+CensusACS.jl provides a simple and robust interface to access American Community Survey data through the Census Bureau's API.
 The package supports:

 - Data retrieval from 1-year, 3-year, and 5-year ACS estimates
 - Various geographic levels (state, county, tract, block group)